 Rolex Air-King bezels

 Famously, the Air-King embraced the simplicity of a smooth bezel.
 In fact, for decades, it’s practically all you could get (think ref.
-5500) with the exception of some gold fluted bezels.
+5500), except for some gold fluted bezels.
 Eventually, we entered the ref.
-14000 era we got an engine-turned bezel (which collectors either loved or hated) in addition to an 18k white gold fluted option.
+14000 era, and we got an engine-turned bezel (which collectors either loved or hated) in addition to an 18k white gold fluted option.
 On the current 40mm Air-King, you can only get a smooth, stainless steel bezel.

 Rolex Air-King dials